actualbudget/docs/docs/Getting-Started/sync.md

 We don't want to throw away the internet though.
 It's too useful.
 When your data is stored in the cloud, you can access it from any device easily, and you never have to worry about losing your data in case you drop your laptop or phone into a lake.

-That's why we automatically sync all of your data to the cloud in the background.
+That's why we automatically sync all of your data to your selected server in the background.
 You get the best of both worlds: all data is local by default, but if internet is available, your data is seamlessly backed up and synced to all other devices.
 This is the opposite of most apps which heavily rely on the internet to be available.

-For the super privacy-focused, it even allows for your data to be [end-to-end encrypted](#End-to-end encryption) since all your server is doing is passing around changes.
+For the super privacy-focused, it even allows for your data to be end-to-end encrypted so that all your server is doing is passing around changes.

 ## Getting started